Anthony DeSpirito

-Anthony DeSpirito (December 24, 1935 - May 26, 1975) was a champion American Thoroughbred horse racing jockey who found instant fame when he won the national riding title in 1952 as an apprentice in his first full year of racing.
+Anthony DeSpirito (December 24, 1935 - May 26, 1975) was an American Thoroughbred horse racing jockey who found instant fame when he won the national riding title in 1952 as an apprentice in his first full year of racing.

 Biography

 Born in Lawrence, Massachusetts, "Tony" DeSpirito was the son of a millworker.
 He left school at an early age to work as an exercise rider at Rockingham Park in Salem, New Hampshire.
 There are conflicting newspaper reports of his birth year, but the Social Security Death Index records him as being born in 1935.
 DeSpirito rode his first race as an apprentice jockey in 1951 at Narragansett Park in Pawtucket, Rhode Island.

 In 1952, DeSpirito began his record-setting year well behind other American jockeys in races won, as he did not get his first win until January 22 at Sunshine Park in Oldsmar, Florida.
 He then began winning at a tremendous pace and had several racedays with multiple victories.
 During the week of June 6–13, three times Despirito rode four winners on a single racecard at Suffolk Downs in Massachusetts.
 At Rockingham Park, he rode six winners on August 21, 1952, and won six races again at Rockingham on October 10, 1953.
 On November 29, 1952, he rode five winners on a single card at Lincoln Downs in Rhode Island.
 By December, he was in a position to challenge the world record for wins in a year.
 That month, he rode in Florida; when the tracks there closed on Sunday, he flew to Cuba and won three races on December 28 at Oriental Park Racetrack in Havana.
 On December 30, 1952, he rode his 389th winner at Tropical Park Race Track in Coral Gables, Florida, breaking the record for most wins in a single year set by Walter Miller in 1906.
 DeSpirito ended the year with 390 wins from 1,474 mounts, a 26% win rate.
 On the last day of the year, he was flown from Miami to New York so that he could appear on CBS's Toast of the Town with Ed Sullivan.
 DeSpirito was voted the Hickok Pro Athlete of the Month for November and December, and finished second to Rocky Marciano for the annual award (the Hickok Belt).

 In 1953, DeSpirito continued his winning ways but was involved in the first of four serious accidents that profoundly affected his career and saw the media dub him the "Hard Luck Kid".
 Despite time lost as a result of his 1953 accident, he finished the year with 311 wins, but was well behind Bill Shoemaker, who smashed DeSpirito's record with 485 wins.